Digital image correlation for electronics: CTE measurements and glass transition temperature identification

 The most common application of DIC in the electronics industry is the measurement of coefficient of thermal expansion (CTE).
-Because it is a non-contact, full-field surface technique, DIC is ideal for measuring the effective CTE of printed circuit boards (PCB) and individual surfaces of electronic components.
+Because it is a non-contact, full-field surface technique, DIC is ideal for measuring the effective CTE of printed circuit boards (PCBs) and individual surfaces of electronic components.
 It is especially useful for characterizing the properties of complex integrated circuits, as the combined thermal expansion effects of the substrate, molding compound, and die make effective CTE difficult to estimate at the substrate surface with other experimental methods.
 DIC techniques can be used to calculate average in-plane strain as a function of temperature over an area of interest during a thermal profile.
 Linear curve-fitting and slope calculation can then be used to estimate an effective CTE for the observed area.
 Because the driving factor in solder fatigue is most often the CTE mismatch between a component and the PCB it is soldered to, accurate CTE measurements are vital for calculating printed circuit board assembly (PCBA) reliability metrics.

 DIC is also useful for characterizing the thermal properties of polymers.
 Polymers are often used in electronic assemblies as potting compounds, conformal coatings, adhesives, molding compounds, dielectrics, and underfills.
 Because the stiffness of such materials can vary widely, accurately determining their thermal characteristics with contact techniques that transfer load to the specimen, such as dynamic mechanical analysis (DMA) and thermomechanical analysis (TMA), is difficult to do with consistency.
 Accurate CTE measurements are important for these materials because, depending on the specific use case, expansion and contraction of these materials can drastically affect solder joint reliability.
-For example, if a stiff conformal coating or other polymeric encapsulation is allowed to flow under a QFN, its expansion and contraction during thermal cycling can add tensile stress to the solder joints and expedite fatigue failures.
+For example, if a stiff conformal coating or other polymeric encapsulation is allowed to flow under a QFN, its expansion and contraction during thermal cycling can add tensile stress to the solder joints and expedite fatigue failure.

 DIC techniques will also allow the detection of glass transition temperature (T_{g}).
 At a glass transition temperature, the strain vs. temperature plot will exhibit a change in slope.

 Determining the T_{g} is very important for polymeric materials that could have glass transition temperatures within the operating temperature range of the electronics assemblies and components on which they are used.
 For example, some potting materials can see the Elastic Modulus of the material change by a factor of 100 or more over the glass transition region.
 Such changes can have drastic effects on an electronic assembly's reliability if they are not planned for in the design process.